Samira1462/weather-tracking-microservice/README.md

     docker compose --file docker-compose.yml --project-name weather-service up --build -d
 ```
 5. **API Documentation**

-   The API endpoints are documented using Swagger, accessible at `http://localhost:8080/swagger-ui/` when the application is running.
+   The API endpoints are documented using Swagger and are accessible when the application is running.

 ```text
    http://localhost:8080/swagger-ui/index.html
 ```